 Staff

 The Lowell Milken Institute’s first-rate staff includes the executive director, who ensures that the institute’s mission is realized through dynamic curricular innovation, cutting-edge research and relevant and influential conferences and publications.
-The faculty director works with the executive director to help shape the institute’s activities and identify those areas and opportunities that enable the Institute to make significant contributions in business law and policy.
+The faculty directors work with the executive director to help shape the institute’s activities and identify those areas and opportunities that enable the Institute to make significant contributions in business law and policy.

 Professor Jason Oh